CoryWBoris/AbletonAutoColor/README.md

 I fixed the inability to change colors of previously named tracks on load.
 It now does that, yeah.

 I fixed the inability to change all variations of nested group tracks.
 It also that does.

+Also I fixed the code preventing a user from entering a string into the dictionary containing caps without it breaking the name recognition.
+By default the code is not sensitive to caps.
+I think this makes sense because I genuinely believe the last thing someone should be concerned with when naming a track is a capital letter making the diference between a color change.
+That feeling at first glance feels like it wouldn't be conducive to the in the moment flow necessary when creating art.

 **Future Updates:**